 Sometimes, because they haven’t developed a social filter, or a sense of safety, the questions or explorations can get squashed as they become socialized.

 So, when people grow up, they may recall how they felt discouraged in having their natural inquiries encouraged.

 There’s a reason a financial advisor will ask, “Do you have any questions?” when helping a client build her financial portfolio.
 No one is expected to know all the complexities of any issue, but many of us are too embarrassed to admit to a lack of information.
 Often being shamed as a child for asking “stupid questions,” or about “things we don’t talk about” can leave a painful, lasting mark.

 Ever felt like you’re stuck in a rut, but can’t see a way out?
 Or know someone whose response is, “I dunno, whatever,” when you ask her if she’d like to do something different?
 Ever heard someone say, “I’m really not that smart”?
 The mind can feel like a trap at times like this.

 It can begin with the belief that an idea is possible.
 In the 1983 film, Educating Rita, a hairdresser/housewife dares to consider that studying classical literature could make an improvement in how she felt about her options – and herself.

 Changes indeed did occur and the movie showed how those in Rita’s life responded to her personal growth.

 Would you like to be able to have more fun with your grandkids?
 Be able to strike up conversations more easily?
 Feel more confident in appointments with your doctor or banker?
-Feel more informed about the world, especially in this election year?
+Feel more informed about the world, especially in the strange time we’re living in?